puyaalexxx/devhunters-fw/README.md

 If `DHT_IS_DEV_ENVIRONMENT=true`:

+`make init`- this will install all Composer and npm packages and generate separate JS and CSS files that will not be minified.

+`make install`- this will install all Composer and npm packages.

-`make vite`- will compile all the ts and pcss files in separate js and css files, and they won't be minified.
+`make vite`- this will compile all the TS and PCSS files into separate JS and CSS files that will not be minified.

-`make vite main`- will compile all the ts and pcss files in a main.js and main.css files, and they won't be minified.
+`make vite main`- this will compile all the TS and PCSS files into main.js and main.css files that will not be minified.

 If `DHT_IS_DEV_ENVIRONMENT=false`:

+`make init`- this will install all Composer and npm packages for production and generate minified main.js and main.css files.

+`make install`- this will install all Composer and npm packages for production.

-`make vite`- will compile all the ts and pcss files in separate js and css files, and they will be minified.
+`make vite`- this will compile all the TS and PCSS files into separate, minified JS and CSS files.

-`make vite main`- will compile all the ts and pcss files in a main.js and main.css files, and they will be minified.
+`make vite main`- this will compile all the TS and PCSS files into minified main.js and main.css files.

 <p align="right">
   <strong><a href="#table-of-contents">Top ⬆️</a></strong>